GeForce: GeForce 256

+Launched in August 1999, the GeForce 256 was marketed as the "world's first graphics processing unit."
+It used the NV10 graphics processor, which operated at 120 MHz, and featured 32MB of SDR video memory, operating at 166 MHz.
+The card also had a bus width of 128 bits.
+Later, in December 1999, the GeForce 256 DDR was released, which had upgraded the video memory to 32 MB of DDR video memory, which allowed it to obtain a higher memory clock speed of 150 MHz.
+Both the SDR and DDR variants of the graphics card featured 4 texture mapping units, 4 render output units, and 4 pixel shaders.
+The card also introduced an update to DirectX, which allowed it to have better visual effects and improved performance.

 GeForce 2 series

-Launched in April 2000, the first GeForce2 (NV15) was another high-performance graphics chip.
+Launched in March 2000, the first GeForce2 (NV15) was another high-performance graphics chip.
 Nvidia moved to a twin texture processor per pipeline (4x2) design, doubling texture fillrate per clock compared to GeForce 256.
 Later, Nvidia released the GeForce2 MX (NV11), which offered performance similar to the GeForce 256 but at a fraction of the cost.
 The MX was a compelling value in the low/mid-range market segments and was popular with OEM PC manufacturers and users alike.
 The GeForce 2 Ultra was the high-end model in this series.

 GeForce 3 series

 Launched in February 2001, the GeForce3 (NV20) introduced programmable vertex and pixel shaders to the GeForce family and to consumer-level graphics accelerators.
 It had good overall performance and shader support, making it popular with enthusiasts although it never hit the midrange price point.
 The NV2A developed for the Microsoft Xbox game console is a derivative of the GeForce 3.